Thomas-Bailey/deltatools/README.md

 -- Installation instructions --
 -------------------------------

-Download the deltatools '.whl' file.
+Download the deltatools '.whl' file in the 'dist' folder

 In your Databricks UI, navigate: